 Serving his country.
 Answering a recruitment call to fill a critical need for anesthesiologists in the Naval Reserve during the Reagan Administration, Andy volunteered to serve in the military as a medical specialist.
 He went on to establish and command the Johns Hopkins Medical Naval ReserveUnit.
 In 1990, his unit was called up to active duty in order to assist with Operation Desert Shield (and later Operation Desert Storm).
 They took care of active duty military, veterans, and POWs at Bethesda Naval Hospital.
 Harris reached the rank of Commander (O-5).

 Serving his community.
 Unhappy with the status quo in Annapolis, Harris, a political neophyte, decided to take on the establishment and make a run for the Maryland State Senate in 1998.
 After winning by an impressive margin, Andy continued to serve as a physician – epitomizing our Founding Fathers' belief in a part-time, citizen legislature.
 His innovative thinking, devotion to efficient government and dedication to his constituents earned him the “Hero of the Taxpayer” award from the Maryland Taxpayers Association in 2008.

 Andy began serving as the Congressman from the beautiful 1st Congressional District of Maryland in 2011.
-He serves on the Committee on Appropriations and on the following subcommittees: Commerce, Justice, Science, and Related Agencies; Labor, Health and Human Services, Education, and Related Agencies; and Legislative Branch.
+He serves on the Committee on Appropriations and on the following subcommittees: Agriculture, Rural Development, Food and Drug Administration, and Related Agencies; Labor, Health and Human Services, Education, and Related Agencies; and Homeland Security.
 In his free time, he enjoys spending time on the Chesapeake Bay with his family, and repairing old cars with his sons.